20 Guitar Fingerstyle Patterns

 A diagram of guitar fingerpicking pattern 4

-Note that you "can't" play the pattern 2 and 3 straightforward as they depicted here let's say on the D open chord, because these patterns spread over 5 strings and the D open chord is played using just 4, be flexible to adjust patterns to your situation and trust your ears.
-For example, you can skip skipping the string after the 1st note in the pattern 3 and move the rest of them one string lower like this:
+Note that you can't play patterns 2 and 3 straightforwardly as they are depicted here, let's say on the D open chord, because these patterns spread over 5 strings while the D open chord is played using just 4.
+Be flexible in adjusting the patterns to your situation and trust your ears.
+For example, instead of jumping over the 5th string after the 1st note in pattern 3, use it and move the rest of the notes one string lower, like this:

 A diagram of a finger-picking pattern that accompanies the explanation written nearby

-By the way this new formation sounds better with some songs, so don't be bound by the diagrams, feel free to exchange notes, alternate bass note from one string to the next on each even bar like in the pattern 15 and so on...
+By the way, this new formation sounds better with some songs, so don't feel constrained by the diagrams; feel free to exchange notes, alternate the bass note from one string to the next on each even bar, like in pattern 15 and so on...

 Pattern 5